inveniosoftware/docs-invenio-rdm/docs/releases/upgrading/upgrade-v11.0.md

 **Local development**

-You need to upgrade the Python version to 3.9.
-However, this step highly depends on how you have setup your development environment, and there is no golden rule.
-One example would be to use PyEnv.
+Changing the Python version in your development environment highly depends on your setup, and there is no golden rule.
+One example would be to use [PyEnv](https://github.com/pyenv/pyenv).

+You should delete your virtual env before running `invenio-cli` or `pipenv` commands below.

+!!! warning "Risk of losing data"

+    Your virtual env folder contains uploaded files in InvenioRDM, in `var/instance/data`.
+    If you need to keep such files, make sure you copy them over to the new virtual env in the same location.

 ### Upgrade InvenioRDM

+Make sure you that your virtual env is now running with Python 3.9.

 Upgrade the RDM version: